 Determine When FEMP-Designated Products Are Cost-Effective

 An efficient product is cost-effective when the lifetime energy savings (from avoided energy costs over the life of the product, discounted to present value) exceed the additional up-front cost (if any) compared to a less efficient option.
 FEMP considers up-front costs and lifetime energy savings when setting required efficiency levels.
-Federal purchasers can assume that ENERGY STAR-qualified products and products that meet FEMP-designated efficiency requirements are life cycle cost-effective.
-In high-use applications or when energy rates are above the federal average, purchasers may save more if they specify products that exceed federal efficiency requirements, as shown in the Best Available column above.
+Federal purchasers can assume that products meeting FEMP-designated efficiency requirements are life cycle cost-effective.
+In high-use applications or when energy rates are above the federal average, purchasers may save more if they specify products that exceed FEMP's efficiency requirements (e.g., the best available model).

 Claim an Exception to Federal Purchasing Requirements

 Products meeting FEMP-designated efficiency requirements may not be life cycle cost-effective in certain low-use applications or in locations with very low rates for electricity or natural gas.
 However, for most applications, purchasers will find that energy-efficient products have the lowest life cycle cost.

 Agencies may claim an exception to federal purchasing requirements through a written finding that no ENERGY STAR-qualified or FEMP-designated product is available to meet functional requirements, or that no such product is life cycle cost-effective for the specific application.
 Get additional information on federal product purchasing requirements.